MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Analytical Walkthroughs of the Framework

-Since MORPHEUS represents a comprehensive synthesis of validated constructs rather than a singular hypothesis, validating the entire framework in a single empirical study is infeasible.
-Therefore, the goal of this section is not empirical validation, but rather to demonstrate the framework's descriptive power and operational utility.
-We employ analytical vignettes---synthesized from common patterns identified in our literature review (e.g., \cite{Jalali2020Employees, nifakos2021influence, yeng2022investigation})---to demonstrate how MORPHEUS enables practitioners to identify complex risks that unidimensional models may overlook.
+Since MORPHEUS represents a comprehensive synthesis of validated constructs rather than a singular hypothesis, the goal of this section is not to provide a complete empirical validation of the framework, but to demonstrate its descriptive power and operational utility in depth.
+We employ analytical vignettes---synthesized from common patterns identified in our literature review (e.g., \cite{Jalali2020Employees, nifakos2021influence, yeng2022investigation})---to illustrate how MORPHEUS enables practitioners to unpack complex risks that unidimensional models may overlook.
+Broader methodological and operational limitations are discussed in Section~\ref{sec:discussion}.